ErpNetDocs/tech/advanced/track-changes.md

 Track Changes is a system in @@name, which can be used to track the changes in any data table.

-## Configuring Track Changes

-The Track Changes functionality is activated through the @Systems.Core.EntitySettings table.
-<br> Steps:

-1. Create a record in Entity Types, specifying the desired entity.
-1. In the Track Changes Level field, fill the desired tracking level.
-1. Save and close.
-1. The tracking will shortly start.

-For document entities is provided an opportunity for mass activation of the Track Changes system using the **DocumentVersioningSystem** registry key.
-For more information see the description key number 42 in the todo:(Config Options Reference) topic.

 ## Tracking Levels